Wake Forest University Department of Counseling

 IF RECORDING AT YOUR SITE IS A CHALLENGE, PLEASE REACH OUT TO YOUR UNIVERSITY SUPERVISOR.

-8. Case presentation: (CACREP 4.F) Make at least one oral case presentation to your supervision group.
+8. Case presentation (CACREP 4.F): Make at least one oral case presentation to your supervision group.
 Turn in the Recording Review Form and your full recording at least 48 hours prior to your presentation.
 Follow the guidelines for Oral Case Presentation found on Canvas.
 You should use one continuous segment of tape approximately 10 minutes long for your presentation.
 Make a note on your Recording Review Form about which 10-minute segment you plan to use.
 Students will sign up for presentation dates.
 This will count as one of your 3 required recordings.
-Additional opportunities to present cases may be required by your instructors, and/or requested by students.
+Additional opportunities to present cases may be required by your university supervisor, and/or requested by students.
 Student requests will be accommodated when time allows.

 10. Self-evaluation: (CACREP 4.F) In lieu of a final examination, submit a self-evaluation paper (3-4 pages) that describes your personal and professional achievements during the practicum.
 Discuss what you learned as a result of this experience and include goals for your next clinical experience.